 Well, it seems I have a new collection!
 Before last fall, I had a few random pieces of green glass.
 Then, I found an interestingly shaped vase and the gates opened up; with each visit, I began noticing all the green glass pieces on the thrift store shelves.
 I didn’t worry about spending too much, as all of this together came to about $25 Cdn, as much as could easily be spent on a single nice “first-hand” item to decorate your home.

 While having been previously used, you’d never know it.
 Each piece is perfect, without a single chip or scratch in the batch.
-Everything was made in the USA, where several different companies used to make excellent glass.
+Everything was made in the United States, where several different companies used to make excellent glass.

 Here’s what we have …

 ↑ The Anchor Hocking Forest Green Beehive Vase, that started it all, with it’s close relative, the Anchor Hocking “Optic Swirl” vase.
 There’s one more out there called the “Coolidge”, that would make a lovely set of three, that I’m now on the look out for.
 Anchor Hocking was founded in 1905 in Lancastor, Ohio, near The Hocking River.
 These vases were made in the 60s to 70s. ↑

 ↑ More Anchor Hocking Forest Green, from the same era.
 These are “Roly Poly Tumblers”.
 They came in sizes and this is the largest. ↑